-General Liability vs. E&O Insurance for Home Inspectors
+General Liability vs. Errors & Omissions Insurance for Home Inspectors

 General Liability and Errors and Omissions Insurance are both a type of Liability Insurance used by home inspectors.
 However, these two types of insurance protect you in different ways.

 General Liability Insurance protects you from claims that include bodily injury or property damages.
-On the other hand, Errors and Omissions Insurance protects you from claims that arise for your negligence during inspections or errors committed at work.
+On the other hand, Errors and Omissions Insurance protects you from claims that arise from negligence, professional mistakes, or missed issues during an inspection.

-While General Liability Insurance and Errors and Omissions Insurance coverage seem to overlap, it is the exclusions found in both that highlight the need to purchase both coverages from the same insurance company.
+While General Liability Insurance and Errors and Omissions Insurance coverage seem to overlap, the exclusions found in both policies highlight why many inspectors carry both coverages.

 Find Your State’s Requirements for Home Inspector Insurance